 Supporting Children with Special Needs – The Hub

 Children in our school who are in need of learning support receive assistance, primarily, from their class teachers.
 Students who participate in Tier 3 Intervention Programs may undertake these special programs in their classrooms or at another location within the school.
-Queries around your child’s participation in any Tier 3 Intervention Program should be made the Support Teachers, Literacy & Numeracy (STLN) who are located in the Hub, the block behind the administration block.
+Queries around your child’s participation in any Tier 3 Intervention Program should be discussed with the Classroom teachers and the Support Teachers, Literacy & Numeracy (STLN) who are located in a room within the Library.

-Occasionally the STLN teachers undertake additional assessments or small group learning within the Hub to support students.
+Occasionally the STLN teachers undertake additional assessments or small group learning to support students.
 The STLN teachers will often communicate with parents the outcomes of our Student Services Team meetings where it pertains to their child.

 Special Education Program